-A Rosette Iron is a metal rod with a heat-proof handle.
+A rosette iron is a metal rod with a heat-proof handle.
 At the other end of the metal rod, you screw patterned, open moulds onto.

 The patterned moulds are referred to variously as moulds, irons and patterns.
 They all tend to be quite decorative.

-They are used to make Rosettes with.
+They are used to make the fried dessert known as rosettes with.

 You can buy the rod and handle, and then buy the choice of patterns you want, or, you can buy kits which include the handle plus several patterns, usually one of which is a shell mould called a “timbale mould.”